mmcfarland/go-tiler/README.md

 Proof of concept map image tiler in Go.

 ##Currently:
-*Renders polylines with black stroke style from PostGIS *No Caching
+* Renders polylines and polygons with configurable styles and minimal edge effects
+* No fill style
+* No holes in polygon